hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 <a href="figures/submituktr-test-sequence.svg" target="blank"><img src="figures/submituktr-test-sequence.svg" alt="Sequence diagram showing REST calls for testing submit UK Tax Return" style="width:520px;"/></a>

-Once the tax return is submitted, a GET request can be sent using the *Obligations and Submissions* endpoint to check the obligations defined for this organisation.
+Once the tax return is submitted, a GET request can be sent using the *Retrieve Obligations and Submissions* endpoint to check the obligations defined for this organisation.

 ```shell
 curl --request GET \